PPL-IIITA/ppl-assignment-AnkitSinghBisen/README.md

 >Provided as pdf/jpeg file in corresponding question folder.

 ##Documentation :
->Provided as pdf file in corresponding question folder.
+>Provided as pdf/HTML file in corresponding question folder.

 ##Tools used:
 >NetBeans IDE 8.1 java version "1.8.0_121" for code. <br />